 A few commentaries argue that some Biblical verses refer to strictly mythical creatures.
 Still others, like the IVP Background Commentary of the Old Testament, state that certain beasts exist only in the spiritual realm.
 In their commentary on Job 41:1 the IVP states, "Biblically, Leviathan would therefore most easily fit into the category of 'supernatural' creature (like cherubim) as opposed to natural or purely mythological."

-Evidence does suggest that the animals referred to in Scripture are not the stuff of myth and legend but rather were quite real.
+Evidence does suggest that the mythical animals referred to in Scripture are not the stuff of legend and tall tales but rather were quite real.
 In his pivotal book "The Biblical Basis for Modern Science," Henry Morris states the following regarding the idea that some creatures in God's word are mythical.

 "The biblical writers mention at least 160 different specific animals by name, and always the descriptions seem quite accurate, except for these few . . . (the behemoth, dragons, etc.).
 The latter are apparently also intended by the writers as real animals, as real as the many others they describe accurately."
 (The Biblical Basis for Modern Science: The Revised and Updated Classic, Chapter 12, section "Dragons and Unicorns")

-The possibility exists that some beasts, such as the behemoth and the Leviathan, may have existed just as the Scripture describes them.
+The possibility exists that some mythical beasts, such as the behemoth and the Leviathan, may have existed just as the Bible describes them.

 "Thus, it is more reasonable to regard these animals, in most cases at least, merely as extinct . . . known to the patriarchs as living animals but later known only by their ancient reputations." (ibid.
 Chapter 12, section "Dragons and Unicorns")